-I’m thrilled to feature a guest post by Katie Frawley today.
+I’m thrilled to feature a guest post by Katie Frawley, discussing the ups and downs of writing picture books, plus how to persevere.
 Katie’s debut, TABITHA AND FRITZ TRADE PLACES, will be out from Two Lions in January 2021.
-Seriously, how cute is this cover?
+Seriously, how cute is this cover? -Laura

 Take it away, Katie!

 This one’s for the writers.
 ALL the writers.
 Even you.
 (Especially me!)
 If you’re reading this, you’re probably a writer.
 Either that or you just enjoy lurking around literary blogs, spying on the rest of us.
 That’s cool too.

 For many of us, when we begin pursuing our literary dreams, we do so in the shadows.
 Furtive notes, scribbled in secret nooks.
 Innocuously labeled word documents, hastily closed when someone walks past our computer screens.
 Twelve year old-style diaries (complete with lock and key), where we squirrel away our precious ideas.